 The BScHons course is presented on a full-time basis within a single academic year.
 The course comprises a total of six modules.
 For BScHons in Zoology, three modules (ZEN 701, ZEN 702, ZEN 713) are compulsory and an additional three choice modules are selected.
 For BScHons in Entomology, the same three modules are compulsory and three choice modules must be selected, but at least one choice module must be entomological in nature (either ZEN 707 or 782).
 Compulsory and choice modules are listed below.
 Choice modules are only offered if enough students register for them.

-For further information, contact the Honours Coordinator, Prof. Christian Pirk
+For further information, contact one of the Honours Coordinators, Prof. Christian Pirk or Prof. Adrian Shrader

 Bachelor of Science Honours in Entomology